JovanovicJNikola88-1/financeScout24Automation/README.md

 OR
 > npm run cy:open
 ```
-Run tests in headless mode - this will make screenshots if test fails
+Run tests in headless mode:
+* this will make screenshots if test fails
+* this will make reports
 ```
 > npx cypress run -b chrome
 OR